dthabata/boilerplate/README.md

-# boilerplate project
+# Boilerplate project
-game e-commerce project based on what I've learned with Udemy.
+Gaming e-commerce project based on what I've learned with Udemy.